Product management is about street-smarts, not booksmarts.

 Your product community, mentors, and managers are like trade masters who help jump-start you by lending you their hypothesis, with the expectation that you will shift and mold this over time to become your own.

-No one is born into PM mastery, and no one learned it from a book.
+No one is born into PM mastery, and no one who’s mastered it learned it from a book.